 PropanePricePerGallon.com is an independent reference.
 We are not affiliated with any propane supplier, retailer, distributor, association, or government agency.
 Prices sourced weekly from the U.S. Energy Information Administration.

-Propane Price Per Gallon by State (Week of 30 March 2026)
+Propane Price Per Gallon by State (Latest EIA: 30 March 2026)

-Eight states with the highest residential propane usage and the most reliable EIA coverage.
-Each row links to a weekly chart for that state, drawn from the corresponding EIA W_EPLLPA_PRS_S** series.
+Fourteen states covered with per-state pages, drawn from the 38 state series the EIA Weekly Heating Oil and Propane Survey publishes.
+Each row links to a weekly chart for that state, from the corresponding EIA W_EPLLPA_PRS_S** series.

 State table